 When the blade is fully down it should be slightly lower in the "back" of the cutter (near the hinge).
-If it isn't, there is a way to adjust is.
-First try turning the cutting stick to a fresh side.
+If it isn't, there is a way to adjust it.
+First try turning the blade pad to a fresh side.
 It can be rotated 8 ways before it needs to be replaced.
-On the bottom (underneath) of the cutter there are 2 bolts that go horizontally into the side of the cutting stick.
-Loosen those and push the stick out through the top of the cutter.
+On the bottom (underneath) of the cutter there are 2 bolts that go horizontally into the side of the blade pad.
+Loosen those and push the blade pad out through the top of the cutter.
 Turn to a fresh side and put it back into place.

 • Replacing The Blade